Diana Van Lancker Sidtis

 - CHAPTER: Van Lancker Sidtis, D. (2008).
 The relation of human language to human emotion.
 In .
 B. Stemmer & H. H. Whitaker (Eds.), Handbook of the Neuroscience of Language, New York: Academic Press.

 - CHAPTER: Van Lancker Sidtis, D. & Garidis, C. (2010).
 Formulaic and novel expressions in mind and brain: Empirical studies and a dual process model of language competence.
 In Jacqueline Guendouzi, Filip Loncke, & Mandy Williams (Eds.).
 The handbook of psycholinguistic & cognitive processes: Perspectives in communication disorders" London: Taylor & Francis, to appear.

 - BOOK: Jody Kreiman & Diana Sidtis.
 Foundations of Voice Studies: An Interdisciplinary Approach to Voice Production and Perception.
-Wiley-Blackwell. to appear in April, 2011 (link)
+Wiley-Blackwell.
+April, 2011 (link)

-- BOOK: Van Lancker-Sidtis, D., & Mohr, S (Eds.).
+- Van Lancker Sidtis, D., & Mohr, S (Eds.).
 Translation from German to English of "Sprichwort und Volkssprache," or "Sayings and everyday speech." by Mathilde Hain, sociolinguist.
 In preparation.